 The Deputy Head of Prep is responsible for the day-to-day organisation of the curriculum within the department.
-He monitors the weekly planning on the SSD for all teachers/classes, ensuring that all lessons have appropriate learning objectives and are evaluated.
+He monitors the weekly planning for all teachers/classes, ensuring that all lessons have appropriate learning objectives.

-Subject coordinators examine long-term planning, and ensure that appropriate teaching strategies are used.
+Subject coordinators examine long-term and weekly planning, and ensure that appropriate teaching strategies are used.
 Subject coordinators also have responsibility for monitoring the way in which resources are stored and managed.